SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_nvm3_dual_flash/readme.md

   - For deleting key, type below syntax followed by enter delete key
     ex: delete 1
+  - For displaying content stored and keys deleted, type below syntax followed by enter display
+    ex: display
+  - For deleting all data stored in NVM3, type below syntax followed by enter erase
+    ex: erase
+  - For repacking NVM3, type below syntax followed by enter repack
+    ex: repack

 - After successful program execution the prints in serial console looks as shown below.